-1. Collaborate with peers on facilitating a public seminar program or equivalent creative project the activities created; 3.
-Interpret, communicate and present ideas, problems and arguments in modes suited to a range of audiences; and 4.
-Review and document global creative practice, recognising and critically reflecting on relevant social, cultural and ethical issues and evaluating the ideas, concepts and processes presented.
+2. Coordinate, propose and negotiate a dynamic public outcome that engages with current ideas, theories and methodology relevant to the Global Creative Industries. - Interpret, defend, communicate and present ideas, problems and arguments in modes suited to a range of audiences.
+Review and document collaborative global creative practice outcomes by recognising and critically reflecting on relevant social, cultural and ethical issues that informed the ideas, concepts and processes presented.